-The prison was last inspected in summer 2015, the full report can be read at the Ministry of Justice web site, just follow the links below.
-In his report the inspector said.
+The prison was last inspected in October 2018, the full report can be read at the Ministry of Justice web site, just follow the links below.
+In his report the inspector said:

 HM Chief Inspector of Prisons